MarcBoule/ImpromptuModular/README.md

 * [Hotkey](#hotkey): A utility module that sends a trigger when a given key is pressed (mouse must be over module).

+* [NoteEcho](#note-echo): A 32-step CV/Gate shift register with 4 taps to create a CV/Gate-based delay effect.

 * [Part](#part): A gate splitter module based on an input CV and split point.

 * [PhraseSeq16](#phrase-seq-16): 16-phrase sequencer with 16 steps per sequence, with onboard keyboard and CV input for easy sequence programming.